nakul3112/Logistic_Regression/README.md

 ## Ubuntu

-Foolw the steps in this link [here](https://medium.com/@iamHarin17/how-to-setup-a-python-environment-for-deep-learning-with-anaconda-f65ab78a362) to setup a deep learing environment in Ubuntu .
+Follow the steps in this link [here](https://medium.com/@iamHarin17/how-to-setup-a-python-environment-for-deep-learning-with-anaconda-f65ab78a362) to setup a deep learing environment in Ubuntu .